elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 ### Test

-The `elastic-package` tool supports multiple levels of testing - pipeline, system, assets.
+The `elastic-package` tool supports multiple types of tests - pipeline, system, assets.
 Follow up on the specific topic using the tool's [documentation](https://github.com/elastic/elastic-package/tree/master/docs/howto).

 ### Remember to bump up the version